smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Once you have your publish app service response, you will need to store the information provided in its `appServiceRecord` property.
 You will need the information later when you want to update your service's data.

 #### Watching for App Record Updates
 As noted in the introduction to this guide, one service for each type may become the "active" service.
-If your service is the active service, your @![iOS]`SDLAppServiceRecord`!@ @![andorid, javaSE, javaEE] `AppServiceRecord` !@ parameter `serviceActive` will be updated to note that you are now the active service.
+If your service is the active service, your `AppServiceRecord` parameter `serviceActive` will be updated to note that you are now the active service.

 @![iOS]

 After the initial app record is passed to you in the `SDLPublishAppServiceResponse`, you will need to be notified of changes in order to observe whether or not you have become the active service.
 To do so, you will have to observe the new `SDLSystemCapabilityTypeAppServices` using `GetSystemCapability` and `OnSystemCapability`.
 !@

-@![andorid, javaSE, javaEE]
+@![android, javaSE, javaEE]

 After the initial app record is passed to you in the `PublishAppServiceResponse`, you will need to be notified of changes in order to observe whether or not you have become the active service.
 To do so, you will have to observe the new `SystemCapabilityType.APP_SERVICES` using `GetSystemCapability` and `OnSystemCapabilityUpdated`.
 !@